 The C-STACS Research Fellow is Olamide Todowede, who is the first point of contact for the study.
 The study is led by multidisciplinary researchers at the University of Nottingham (Doreen Boyd, Mike Slade (PI), Stuart Moran, Stefan Rennick-Egglestone).
-The study is co-led with the Centre for Mental Health, ImROC, KCL Service User Research Enterprise (SURE), McPin Foundation, Mental Elf, National Survivor User Network (NSUN), NHS Confederation, Nottingham BRC Mental Health and Technology Involvement Team, Nottinghamshire Healthcare NHS Foundation Trust and Social Spider community interest company.
+The study is co-led with the Centre for Mental Health, ImROC, KCL Service User Research Enterprise (SURE), McPin Foundation, Mental Elf, National Survivor User Network (NSUN), NHS Confederation, Nottingham BRC Mental Health and Technology Involvement Team, Nottinghamshire Healthcare NHS Foundation Trust, Social Spider community interest company and Taraki.

 We are currently looking for people to take part in an expert consultation.

 This involves a 60-minute individual interview with people in five stakeholder groups to find out their views about citizen science in mental health.